nadavmatalon/tic-tac-toe/README.md

 (Please see notes about browser compatibility below).

-##How to Run the Game Locally
+##How to Install and Run the Game Locally

-Clone the repo to a local folder and run:
+Clone the repo to a local folder and run the following commands in terminal:

 ```bash
 $ cd tic-tac-toe